Almost 50 job losses as chicken firm shuts

 A chicken processing company in County Antrim has made 48 staff redundant following its closure.

-HK Dickey, a family business on the Granagh Road, Cullybackery, closed its doors after over 60 years of trading.
+HK Dickey, a family business on the Granagh Road, Cullybackey, closed its doors after over 60 years of trading.

 The company has called in insolvency practitioners to advise the directors on their options.

-Wesley Dicky, managing director, said the firm fell under the pressure of tight margins and tough trading conditions.
+Wesley Dickey, managing director, said the firm fell under the pressure of tight margins and tough trading conditions.

 'No longer viable'

-"The company has been under continuous pressure for some time to keep competitive, to reduce prices; whilst all the time facing rising wage costs, employee pension costs and the ever-increasing cost of produce and ingredients as well as compliance with regulation," said Mr Dicky.
+"The company has been under continuous pressure for some time to keep competitive, to reduce prices; whilst all the time facing rising wage costs, employee pension costs and the ever-increasing cost of produce and ingredients as well as compliance with regulation," said Mr Dickey.

 "My parents Hugh and Sally Dickey, who established the business back in the 1950s, have worked hard alongside me to expand and develop the business with a very loyal customer base supporting us over the years.